- Suitable for freezing

-Wild duck shooting season 1 September to 1 February
+Wild duck are shot from 1 September to 1 February.

 Best cooked on the bone for moisture retention, rested and served medium rare.
-Like its domestic cousin mallard loves tart fruit to cut the richness of the meat, be it in the form of a sauce made from blackberry, apple, damson or orange.
-Perfect for two to share.
+Like its domestic cousin, mallard loves tart fruit to cut the richness of the meat, be it in the form of a sauce made from blackberry, apple, damson or orange.
+One duck is perfect for two to share.

-Valentine Warner's musings on shooting and cooking wild mallard:
+Chef Valentine Warner's musings on shooting and cooking wild duck:

 So delicious in-fact that I do not care to share them, I often go about the cooking when I find myself alone.
 I prepare the table smartly, light a candle, pour a glass of wine and then sit down to carve a whole mallard for myself.
 So too when hunting duck, I like to be alone or, at most, in the company of one other.
 Crouched in the failing twilight cupping my hand around my glowing rollie as I wait and I have to be careful.
 With their excellent eyesight, even circling in from a great height above, should they spot the glowing orange dot and canny as they are they will turn away and settle elsewhere.